-SPEA-V 601 Workshop in Public Affairs (1-6 cr.)
-Projects in public affairs.
+SPEA-V 601 Workshop in Public Affairs (1-6 cr.)Projects in public affairs.
 The students work on a research and resource team to complete a project for a public-sector client.
 Faculty act as project managers and resource personnel.

-SPEA-V 606 Statistics for Research in Public Affairs I (3 cr.)
+SPEA-V 706 Statistics for Research in Public Affairs I (3 cr.)
 P: Graduate-level introductory statistics.
-Focus is on estimation of model parameters using least square methods.
-Topics include properties of estimators, ordinary least square, instrumental variables, two- and three-stage least squares, assumptions, consequences when assumptions are false, and alternate methods when assumptions are false.
+Focus is on estimation of model parameters using least squares methods.
+Topics include properties of estimators, ordinary least squares, instrumental variables, two- and three-stage least squares, assumptions, consequences when assumptions false, and alternate methods when assumptions false.
 Emphasis on matrix representations and simulation methods.

-SPEA-V 607 Statistics for Research in Public Affairs II (3 cr.)
-P: SPEA-V 606.
-The second part of a sequence introducing statistical techniques used in modern public policy research.
-It extends the single and multiple equation least squares models to include non-linear moments, bayesian, maximum likelihood, and simulation-based techniques.
-Applications to a number of situations that cannot be estimated using standard regression methods.
+SPEA-V 707 Statistics for Research in Public Affairs II (3 cr.)
+P: SPEA-V 706.
+The second part of a sequence introducing statistical techniques used in modern public research.
+It extends the single and multiple equation least squares models to include non-linear moments, bayesian, maximum likelihood, and simulation based techniques.
+Applications to a number of situations which cannot be estimated using standard regression methods.